Skip Navigation

 The Euclidean distance, or L2 distance, operator measures the straight-line distance between two points in a vector.
 This operator is best for searching for an alternative item or most similar item to the query.

-In the example, we use Euclidean distance search for animals similar to a shark in the animals table.
+This example uses the Euclidean distance operator to search for animals similar to a shark in the animals table:

 => SELECT name FROM animals WHERE name != 'shark' ORDER BY embedding <-> (SELECT embedding FROM animals WHERE name = 'shark') LIMIT 5;